lameche99/Predicting-NBA-Players-Salary/README.md

 3. Random Forest Regression

-Similar to Linear regression model, we used 20% of the data for test and 80% for training set in the Random FOrest Regression.
+Similar to Linear regression model, we used 20% of the data for test and 80% for training set in the Random Forest Regression.
 The R-squared value is 0.567 and the mean absolute error is 4501875.42

    ```python
    #test(20%) and train(80%)